 This job description has plenty of duties but just seems to be missing clear goals…

-Now let’s looks at the Technical Qualification.
+Now let’s look at the Technical qualifications.

 As we look at the Technical Preferred section I want you to listen closely to the software tools listed here.

 My thought is he/she expects whomever they hire to use these tools to accomplish the list of responsibilities listed.

 - Configuration management software like Chef, Salt, Puppet, or Ansible.

 - CI tools such as Atlassian Bamboo or Jenkins.

 - Build Tools such as Ant, Maven, and Gradle.